All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • May take 4-8 weeks to see significant improvements

 Ideal Patient Profile: BPC-157 works best for patients with structural gut damage, including peptic ulcers, inflammatory bowel lesions, or leaky gut syndrome.
-Those seeking comprehensive healing rather than targeted anti-inflammatory effects typically respond most favorably to BPC-157 therapy.
+Those seeking thorough healing rather than targeted anti-inflammatory effects typically respond most favorably to BPC-157 therapy.

 Dosing typically ranges from 250-500 mcg daily, administered subcutaneously or orally.
 The peptide shows excellent bioavailability through both routes, though subcutaneous administration may provide more consistent plasma levels.
 Most patients begin noticing improvements in gut comfort and digestive function within 2-3 weeks of consistent use.